In This Article

 - University of California, Irvine – All required fields filled out correctly, and there is consistency with OP 6.
 The reduction in energy consumption is clarified and affirmed in public Notes field.

 - Score outlier: Uncommon for institutions to earn full points or very close to it.
-If a high score is reported, check closely for the issues below.
+If a high score is reported, check closely for the issues below (particularly numeric outliers).

-- Numeric outlier: Low response under “Energy from all other sources (excluding transportation fuels)” is highly unlikely, since most institutions use natural gas, fuel oil, diesel, or coal for heating or other non-transportation purposes.
+- Numeric outlier: Zero or very low response under “Stationary fuels and other energy products used on-site” is highly unlikely, since most institutions use natural gas, fuel oil, diesel, or coal for heating or other non-transportation purposes.
 A response of zero (or other very low response) should include clarification in the Notes field, including affirmation that the institution uses no/very little fuels for heating.

 - Numeric outlier: Low responses under Heating degree days and Cooling degree days.
-Typical responses in both figures are in the thousands, but responses for institutions in very mild, warm or cool climates may be in the hundreds (see Help Center FAQ above).
+Typical responses in both figures are in the thousands, but responses for institutions in very mild, warm or cool climates may be in the hundreds.
+See Help Center FAQ on determining heating and cooling degree days.

 - Data consistency: Total energy consumption figures between OP 5 and OP 6 should match.
 Notes field should explain any valid discrepancies.

-- Data consistency: Gross floor area and Energy-intensive building space figures between OP 5 and IC 2 should be equal.
+- Data consistency: Gross floor area and Energy-intensive building space figures between OP 5 and PRE 4 should be equal.
 Figures in OP 5 can be slightly lower if outdoor energy from parking garages/stadiums, etc is metered separately and excluded under OP 5.
 Valid discrepancies should be clarified in the Notes field.